Sainte-Thérèse Island (St. Lawrence River): Under the English regime

 With his brother-in-law Doctor Duchesnois, Girod becomes a member of the Sons of Liberty and keeps a diary in German and Italian which describes in detail the events of 1837.
 We know in particular that in November 1837 Papineau and Edmund Bailey O'Callaghan canoe from Pointe-Aux-Trembles to Île Sainte-Thérèse to look for Girod, but it is in Varennes the next day that they will find him and it is there that one of the decisive meetings that will have led to the armed insurrection.
 Girod writes in his journal: "I do not remember which one of us it was, but it seems to me it was Boucher[-Belleville] who proposed that a convention be summoned and a provisional government set up.
 We agreed to his proposal, but we added that this first measure amounted to an act of open rebellion and that it would be advisable to look for ways to organize the populace and obtain arms and ammunition.
 We were all in agreement with this proposal and began to talk about our departure."
 It is decided that Papineau and the others will go to fight at Saint-Charles and that Girod will go to Saint-Eustache.
 During the battle of Saint-Eustache he fled and he was subsequently denounced and hunted down and he committed suicide at Pointe-aux-Trembles in December 1837.

 Maison Durocher, built around 1913.
 Farm house testifying to the agricultural occupation of Sainte-Thérèse Island.

-During this first half of the 19th century there was little information on the inhabitants of the island but we know that the population on the island remains stable since between the censuses of 1723 and 1859, the number of locations and houses remains similar on the island ie 19.
+During this first half of the 19th century there was little information on the inhabitants of the island but we know that the population on the island remains stable since between the censuses of 1723 and 1859, the number of locations and houses remains similar on the island i.e. 19.
 In 1841 a first school teacher was active on the island.
 Despite its agricultural wealth, the island having no hamlet or church, the inhabitants are dependent on the cities of Varennes and Pointe-Aux-Trembles for trade and religious and administrative affairs.
 The population of the island tends to decrease in the second half of the 19th century.
 In 1897 there were only 12 locations left on the island, 7 in 1942 and 5 in 1944.
 In the early 1950s, following the opening of the seaway and the passage of icebreakers which had the effect of isolating the island from the south shore in winter, the last inhabitants of the island packed up.
 Among them is Raoul Durocher, descendant of Louis Brien dit Desrochers and his wife Marie-Anna Provost.